RajiSivani/Real-Estate-Agentic-AI-Platform/README.md

 ## 📧 Contact

-For questions or demo requests, contact: [your-email]
+For questions or demo requests, contact: rajisivaniapm@gmail.com

----

-**Built with ❤️ for the real estate industry**